 To maintain good health, older adults should consume nutritious foods.
 In a healthy daily diet, dairy products should be included.
 By choosing low-fat or fat-free yogurt, milk, cheese, and more, even healthier choices can be made.
 Too much fatty dairy, and the calories that go with it, can result in high cholesterol and weight gain.

-The benefits of dairy – particularly for older adults – are many.
+The benefits of dairy – particularly for older adults like you – are many.
 We will explore a few of those here.

 Healthy Weight Maintenance